3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 CME - Core Management Engine, responsible for low-level power management, e.g. waking up the core after it was powered off.

+4 GPEs in OCC complex - 2 of them have dedicated uses:

+- SGPE - Stop GPE, used to bring back powered-down CMEs
+- PGPE - Pstate GPE, used for frequency/voltage control of cores and package as a whole

 Sforza has less I/O PPEs than shown on the diagram.

 ---